-In June 2008, Thrombo Genics and its partner BioInvent have granted a world-wide exclusive license to F. Hoffmann-La Roche AG for the development and commercialisation of their jointly developed antibody TB-403.
-TB-403 is a humanized monoclonal antibody against PIGF (placental growth factor), a naturally occurring protein which promotes the formation of blood vessels.
+In June 2008, ThromboGenics and its partner BioInvent have granted a worldwide exclusive license to F. Hoffmann-La Roche AG for the development and commercialization of their jointly developed antibody TB-403.TB-403 is a humanized monoclonal antibody against PIGF (placental growth factor), a naturally occurring protein which promotes the formation of blood vessels.

 ThromboGenics and BioInvent have formed, in collaboration with F. Hoffmann-La Roche AG, a "Joint Steering Committee" to coordinate the research and development activities.
-ThromboGenics and BioInvent will retain the co-promotion rights for this product in the Benelux, Baltic and Scandinavian regions.
+Thrombo Genics and BioInvent will retain the co-promotion rights for this product in the Benelux, Baltic and Scandinavian regions.

-The potential cash value of this agreement amounts to 500 million euro in milestone payments.
+The potential cash value of this agreement amounts to 500 million euro in milestone payments and double-digit royalties in case of commercialization.
 ThromboGenics, which discovered TB-403, will receive 60% and BioInvent 40% of the income from the agreement with F. Hoffmann-La Roche AG.
-In addition, double-digit royalties will be paid.
 In 2008, a non-refundable upfront payment of 50 million euro has been transferred, of which ThromboGenics has received 30 million euro as its share.
 In 2009, a first milestone payment of 5 million euro was received, which was taken into profit for 3 million euro.
 In 2010, F. Hoffmann-La Roche AG started a visualization study on patients with colorectal and ovarian cancer.
 A milestone payment of 10 million euro was received, which was taken into profit for 6 million euro.
+The start of Phase IIb/II glioblastoma study has led to a milestone payment of 4 million euro in 2011, which was taken into profit for 2.4 million euro.

 Third parties filed an objection with the European Patent Office regarding a part of the patent rights in Europe.
-ThromboGenics has successfully defended the patent rights in a first Phase.
+ThromboGenics has successfully defended the patent rights in a first phase.
 However, the third parties have lodged an appeal.
 If the third party appeal will be successful and the European patent would be rejected, then royalties in Europe would be cut.
-If ThromboGenics were required to share the patent rights, then there will be no impact on the current earnings but only on the future earnings.
+If Thrombo Genics were required to share the patent rights, then there will be no impact on the current earnings but only on the future earnings.

-Collaboration agreements on research and licenses with Biologent
+Collaboration agreements on research and licenses with BioInvent

-In September 2004, Thrombo Genics and BioInvent entered into an agreement to cooperate on research and licenses to develop together drugs based on antibodies for vascular disorders.
+In September 2004, ThromboGenics and BioInvent International AB entered into an agreement to cooperate on research and licenses to develop together drugs based on antibodies for vascular disorders.
 The partners are developing two candidates together:

-- Anti-factor VIII (TB-402) as an anti-coagulation treatment for various indications such as the prevention and treatment of deep vein thrombosis and the treatment of atrial fibrillation; and - Anti-PIGF (TB-403) as an anti-angiogenic component for the possible treatment of various disorders such as cancer, age-related macular degeneration, retinopathy and inflammation.
+- > Anti-Factor VIII (TB-402) as an anti-coagulation treatment for various indications such as the prevention and treatment of deep vein thrombosis and the treatment of atrial fibrillation; and - > Anti-PIGF (TB-403) as an anti-angiogenic component for the possible treatment of various disorders such as cancer, age-related macular degeneration, retinopathy and inflammation.

 Under the terms of the collaboration the parties share the costs equally.
-When a candidate has been identified prior to the collaboration, the income is divided up on the basis of a 60/40 key (if a drug candidate is discovered during the collaboration, the income is divided up on the basis of a 50/50 key).
-For anti-factor VIII (TB-402) and anti-PIGF (TB-403), ThromboGenics identified both drug candidates before the cooperation began and will therefore receive 60% of any future income.
+When a candidate has been identified prior to the collaboration, the income is divided on the basis of a 60/40 key (if a drug candidate is discovered during the collaboration, the income is divided on the basis of a 50/50 key).
+For Anti-Factor VIII (TB-402) and Anti-PIGF (TB-403), ThromboGenics identified both drug candidates before the cooperation began and will therefore receive 60% of any future income.